ibm-messaging/kafka-java-vertx-starter/ui/src/ReactCustomHooks/useTranslate/README.md

 your translation keys, eg `MYCOMPONENT_TEXT`, to reduce the chance of collisions.

-The full signiture of the returned function is as follows:
+The full signature of the returned function is as follows:

 `translate(key, inserts, returnAsString)`

 - `key` - string, required - the translation key to use to render the desired value
-- `inserts` - object, optional - a JS object where the keys match with the above specified `${}` delimeters.
+- `inserts` - object, optional - a JS object where the keys match with the above specified `${}` delimiters.
 At run time, the value for this key is inserted into the returned value.
 - `returnAsString` - boolean, optional, defaults to false - by default, the hook will return JSX.
 By setting this to true, a string value will be returned